EcoExtreML/STEMMUS_SCOPE_Processing/global_data/downloading_global_data.md

 ## LAI

-LAI data was retreived from the CDS.
-However, the `satellite-lai-fapar` dataset turned out to be insufficient for our purpose.
+LAI data was retrieved from the CDS.
+However, there are some downloading issues with the `satellite-lai-fapar` dataset.
+A ticket has been opened at the ECMWF.

-LAI source is TBD.
+The download script for downloading the LAI data is available under `download_scripts/download_FAPAR_LAI.py`.

+A simple example for parsing the LAI data is in `data_analysis_notebooks/parse_LAI.py`.

 ## Land cover